 This defines the terms related to the People Model within the Engagement Model.
 The people model includes the skills the architect must have to practice, how the internal architecture team is organized – both for functional alignment to the lifecycle as well as a traditional organization chart with specific quantities of architectural roles – what a nominal job description is for an architect, and what the extended team (roles within the organization which the architect must work with to accomplish the organizational strategy) and the community inside and outside of the organization which supports architecture and is made aware of how the architecture team is operating.

-Skills Inventory (PM-SI)
+Competency (PM-SI)

 To deliver value to the organization and operate within the community norms of practicing architects, the team of architects must exhibit certain skills and abilities as a whole and each individual on the team must have minimum, certified skills and abilities to execute their role.
-ITABoK defines 5 pillars which group the skills in the architecture community of practice and the most important one is Business Technology Strategy, the ability to understand where the business – sponsor, individuals in the unit, and the trends within competitors – is headed, prioritize and value these ideas, and convert the most important into successfully framed projects.
-Each pillar has sub-areas and the ITABoK has over 90 specific skill descriptions generated from the architecture community over the last decade and validated through practice in over 100 organizations.
+BTABoK defines 5 pillars which group the skills in the architecture community of practice and the most important one is Business Technology Strategy, the ability to understand where the business – sponsor, individuals in the unit, and the trends within competitors – is headed, prioritize and value these ideas, and convert the most important into successfully framed projects.
+Each pillar has sub-areas and the BTABoK has over 90 specific skill descriptions generated from the architecture community over the last decade and validated through practice in over 100 organizations.
 The IASA Skills Taxonomy is unique in both its detail as well as its ability to connect the specializations together.

 Organization (PM-O)